 Miscellaneous Information

-Please submit a cover letter, resume, and writing sample to the Office of the Court Administrator.
-Applications will be accepted by e-mail at [email protected] or by mail at 1 South Main Street, Suite 1003, Washington PA 15301
+Please submit a cover letter, resume, and writing sample to President Judge Valarie Costanzo.
+Do not submit an online application through this website.
+Applications will be accepted by e-mail at [email protected] or by mail at 1 South Main Street, Suite 1001, Washington PA 15301

 County Logo